The powerful connection between immunity and metabolic wellness

-What are immunity and immune health?
+What are immunity and immune wellness?

 Immunity is really a reflection of our immune system, an incredibly complex web of cells and signals that permeates every inch of our bodies.
 The immune system is often described as made of two major components.
 These are known as the innate and adaptive branches of the immune system.
 In a nutshell, the innate branch of the immune system acts as a first line of defense against microbes and other dangers, and includes a host of white blood cells including macrophages, neutrophils and dendritic cells.
 The adaptive branch of the immune system is more specialized, and is key to long-lasting immune memory.
 Notable cells in the adaptive immune system include T cells and B cells (which create antibodies).

-What are metabolism and metabolic health?
+What are metabolism and metabolic wellness?

 From a scientific lens, metabolism is a process that generates fuel for our bodies, breaks down and builds up the physical and chemical structure of our bodies.
-Taking this concept into human health, metabolic health is a reflection of how well we are able to create and use energy in our bodies as well as how effectively we’re able to build up and dispose of the building blocks that drive our structure and function.
+Taking this concept into human wellness, metabolic wellness is a reflection of how well we are able to create and use energy in our bodies as well as how effectively we’re able to build up and dispose of the building blocks that drive our structure and function.

 How do immunity and metabolism interconnect?